framps/raspiBackupDoc/en/src/multiple-backup-tasks.md

 ExecStart=/usr/local/bin/raspiBackup.sh -t tar -k 42
 ```

-The second back-up task must then be activated.
+The second backup task must then be activated.
 To do this
 the following commands must be executed:

 ```